 Angermuseum Erfurt

-The Electoral-Mainzian Pack and Weighing House, built in 1705-1711, is one of the most beautiful secular buildings of the Baroque period in Central Germany.
+Built in 1705-1711, the Kurmainzische Pack- und Waagehof is one of the most beautiful secular buildings of the Baroque period in central Germany.

-In 1886 it was established as a municipal museum, from which the multi-spatial art museum of the state capital emerged: medieval collection, painting gallery (17th century to the present), arts and crafts and historical rooms (16th century to the present), Heckel room (most important preserved mural painting of German Expressionism), graphic collection as well as special exhibitions.
+In 1886, it was established as a municipal museum, from which the state capital's art museum with several sections emerged: medieval collection, painting gallery (17th century to present), arts and crafts and historical rooms (16th century to present), Heckel room (most important preserved mural painting of German Expressionism), graphics collection and special exhibitions.

 Address